rj45/starjay/docs/cpu_isa_manual.md

-# Starj - A 16/32-bit Stack Machine for C-like Languages
+# StarJette - A 16/32-bit Stack Machine for C-like Languages

 ## 1.1.
 Overview

-Starj is a stack machine architecture designed to execute C-like languages, simplifying both the hardware and compiler implementation.
+StarJette is the microprocessor in the StarJay console ecosystem.
+It is a stack machine architecture designed to execute C-like languages, simplifying both the hardware and compiler implementation.
 In the compiler, register allocation can be avoided, as the register file that would normally be present for holding temporary values is replaced by a stack.

-Starj is designed to be a "progressive complexity" implementation in hardware.
+StarJette is designed to be a "progressive complexity" implementation in hardware.
 There are only 3 instruction formats, all instructions are 8 bits wide, and only a subset of 25 instructions need to be implemented, the rest can be emulated in software (though it will be slow).
 If more complexity is acceptable, instructions may be fused together to greatly speed up the processor.
 The processor can be pipelined up to 3 stages, and if the frame stack is stored in a cache, and local load/store with the preceding push immediate is fused to the alu instructions, then one could even potentially get 4 or 5 pipeline stages by treating the frame stack with its locals like another register file.

 The instruction set architecture could be used equally well as a 16 bit machine or 32 bit machine.
 It is a little-endian architecture where the smallest addressable unit is a byte (8 bits).
 Multi-byte values are aligned to their size (e.g., 16-bit values are aligned to even addresses, 32-bit values to addresses divisible by 4).
 All instructions are 8 bits wide, with no alignment requirements (jumping into the middle of a word is legal).